Arkadiusz Krysik

 Now comes the planning phase.

 It’s best to start with a compelling customer story.
 Create a detailed description of how a customer will use your SaaS application.
-Pay special attention to the problems that users in your target audience face and how your application will solve them.

 You can then write a scenario of your customer using your software, making sure to include all the intricate details, such as individual buttons and links and what they do when clicked.
-This exercise will help you clarify your thoughts before you invest in the development process.

 Next comes the research phase.